 In fact, we even used it in our basement playroom and living room.
-It's a color that will work in any space in your home as it doesn't read too blue, and feels fresh and modern thanks to the gray.
+It’s a perfect paint color that will work in any space in your home as it doesn’t read too blue, and feels fresh and modern thanks to the gray.

 Benjamin Moore Boothbay Gray

 Boothbay Gray is a lovely blue-gray with (at times) a light green undertone.
 More often than not, it will lean into the blue side of things.